PhD student in the research group of PD Dr. Mark-Oliver Rödel

 In Tietje & Rödel 2017 we were able to show that the on average higher extinction risk of species from flowing waters in amphibians is not reflected in the fossil record.
 On the contrary, species known from flowing water bodies had on average longer stratigraphic durations than species from still waters.

-Currently I am working on a more comprehensive model to predict the extinction risk of living amphibian species based on a fossil-calibrated GBM (generalized boosted model).
-This model uses several traits of amphibians, that are suspected to influence extinction risk and are also partly used in the IUCN Red List assessments.
+In a more comprehensive study recently published, we predict the extinction risk of living amphibian species based on a fossil-calibrated model.
+This model uses several traits of amphibians that are suspected to influence extinction risk and are also partly used in the IUCN Red List assessments.

 In another project I search for connections between climate and the amphibian fossil record.
 Climatic data is derived from oxygen isotope data.
 Influences of the climatic conditions and their changes on biodiversity and also morphological traits like body size might give insights into possible evolutionary reactions of amphibians to future climate changes.

 Since my participation in the fellow program open science in 2016 I am also interested in aspects of open science like open peer review.

 Tietje, M. and Rödel, M.O.
 (2018), Evaluating the predicted extinction risk of living amphibian species with the fossil record.
 Ecol Lett. . doi:10.1111/ele.13080

 Tietje, Rödel (2017), Contradicting habitat type-extinction risk relationships between living and fossil amphibians,